RitchieLab/ritchielab_readthedocs/docs/01_Installation/01_Installation.md

 ## Option 1: Build LOKI via Docker (Recommended)
 For ease across different computing environments and dependencies, we've included a Docker container.
 Docker allows you to package Biofilter, along with all its dependencies and configurations, into a container.
 This ensures that the tool runs exactly the same on any system, whether it's your local machine, a cloud server, or another researcher's environment.
-It eliminates "it works on my machine" issues. <!-- TODO check if this description sounds ok.
+It helps eliminate the "it works on my machine" issues. <!-- TODO check if this description sounds ok.
 Some might not know why Docker container helps so added a brief explaination -->

 1. [Download & install Docker](https://docs.docker.com/get-docker/) according to your platform (Mac, Linux, Windows)
     - Quickstart tutorial (external link): [https://docs.docker.com/docker-hub/quickstart/](https://docs.docker.com/docker-hub/quickstart/)